EgeCaliskan/SICP/README.md

 # SICP
-I am creating this repo to log my progress and save my solutions in Structure and Interpretation of Computer Programs.
+I am using this repo to log my progress and save my solutions in Structure and Interpretation of Computer Programs.
+Here's a link to the website I'm using: https://sarabander.github.io/sicp/
 ### 1 - Building Abstractions with Procedures
 - [x] 1.1 - The Elements of Programming
 - [x] 1.2 - Procedures and the Processes They Generate